-Note: You can bypass the purge sequence and initiate a normal start at any time by Pressing "Auto Run" and "Stop" simultaneously.
+- Note: You can bypass the purge sequence and initiate a normal start at any time by Pressing "Auto Run" and "Stop" simultaneously.
 This will bypass the purge sequence and enable a normal start.
 If you must stop the purge sequence for any reason, the control will default back to the beginning of the purging mode to protect your system.
 Be sure to purge the system of chemicals for at least twenty minutes.
-DO NOT BYPASS THE PURGE MODE UNLESS YOU ARE ABSOLUTELY SURE THAT THE CHEMICALS ARE PURGED FROM THE SYSTEM, OR YOU WILL PERMANENTLY DAMAGE THE MEMBRANE.

-- 1. After the purge sequence, the control will alarm with the message "Close Pressure Relief Valve."
-Close the valve and proceed by pressing Auto Run. - 2.
-The system is now running under pressure and making water.
+DO NOT BYPASS THE PURGE MODE UNLESS YOU ARE ABSOLUTELY SURE THAT THE CHEMICALS ARE PURGED FROM THE SYSTEM, OR YOU WILL PERMANENTLY DAMAGE THE MEM-BRANE. - 1.
+After the purge sequence, the control will alarm with the message "Close Pressure Relief Valve."
+Remove the tag and washer, if you haven't done so, close the pressure relief valve, and proceed by pressing Auto Run. - 2.
+The system should now be running under pressure and making water.
 The display will read "PURGING PRODUCT WATER," and count down another ten minutes while it purges any residual chemicals from the membrane and product lines.
 After ten minutes, if product water is below 750 PPM it will send the product water to the tank.
 Carefully inspect for leaks over the entire system.
 Shut down the system and repair any leaks you find. - 3.
 The system is now operational, and you may run your system as you desire.
-When beginning to make water it is best to use the Auto Run button which defaults to the automatic fresh water flush after the unit is finished making water.
+It is best to use the Auto Run button which defaults to the automatic fresh water flush after the unit is finished making water.
 If you shut down the system by pressing the Stop button the system will not fresh water flush.
 If you do stop the system using the Stop button, use the Auto Store button to effect a fresh water flush.
 You should fresh water flush your watermaker after every use. - 4.
 Check that the system is operating within its normal parameters.
 Compare with the parameters on the next page.